NLP-Operation-Repo/NLP-Operation-Repo/README.md

 <a name="top"></a>

-# Project: Predicting MLB Team Wins + Analyzing Stats that Lead to Wins
+# Project: Github Repository Natural Language Processing Project

-by Martin Reyes
+by Mannie Villa, Martin Reyes, and Elizabeth Warren

-Note: project done in [this](https://github.com/prestige-worldwide-1/baseball-project#date-dictionary) repo

 **Description:**